Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-Ensure your resource/blog content includes a clear author name that can be consistently identified.
+Ensure blog posts include clear author information that can be consistently identified.

 What we saw